oleg-nenashev/oleg-nenashev/speaking/README.md

 [E-mail](mailto:o.v.nenashev+opportunities@gmail.com) |
 [More links](https://linktr.ee/onenashev)

-I am available for speaking at online and, in some cases, offline events.
+I am available for speaking at offline and, in some cases, online events.
-My topics include whatever Jenkins, Java for practitioners, CI/CD basics, open hardware, and contributing to open source projects.
+My topics include whatever Jenkins, Keptn, Java for practitioners, CI/CD basics, open hardware, and contributing to open source projects.
 Send me a message if you are interested!